keygen-sh/example-rust-cryptographic-license-files/README.md

 # Example Rust Cryptographic License Files

-This is an example of how to verify and decrypt [cryptographic license files](https://keygen.sh/docs/api/cryptography/#cryptographic-lic) in Rust, using Ed25519 signing and AES-256-GCM encryption.
+This is an example of how to verify and decrypt [cryptographic license files](https://keygen.sh/docs/api/cryptography/#cryptographic-lic) in Rust, using Ed25519 signature verification and AES-256-GCM encryption.

 This example verifies the `aes-256-gcm+ed25519` algorithm.